MonkeyIsNull/RistrettoDB/doc/PROGRAMMING_MANUAL.md

 **Key Decision**: Use Table V2 for write-heavy workloads requiring maximum speed.
 Use Original for general SQL compatibility.

-> 🧪 **Validation**: All examples in this manual are validated by a comprehensive test suite.
+> **Validation**: All examples in this manual are validated by a comprehensive test suite.
 Run `make test-comprehensive` to verify everything works correctly on your system.

 ---

 ## Building and Setup

 ### Prerequisites

+RistrettoDB is a standalone program and library.
+If you wish to run benchmark tests you will need to install sqlite3

 ```bash
 # macOS